dobots/scenario_runner/scenarios/README.md

             throw BT::RuntimeError("missing required input [file_path]");
         }
 ```
-First we need to check whether the required ports are provided.
+First, we need to check whether the required ports are provided.
 If not we return an error.
 The rest of the ports are optional.
 If not provided, we will use a default value.

 ```
         // Waiting for spawn service /save